nubenetes/awesome-kubernetes/docs/aws.md

 	- [serverlessland.com/patterns: Serverless Patterns Collection](https://serverlessland.com/patterns) Use serverless patterns to quickly build integrations using AWS SAM and CDK templates.
 Filter by pattern and copy the template directly into your application.
 	- [AWS SAM Pipelines](https://serverlessland.com/explore/sam-pipelines) Video tutorials: Learn how to generate CI/CD pipelines and deployment templates for serverless applications with AWS’ best practices for CloudBees, JenkinsCI, GitLab, GitHub using AWS SAM Pipelines.
 - [AWS Activate](https://aws.amazon.com/activate) AWS Activate offers startups free tools, resources, and more to quickly get started on AWS.
 Build and scale with up to $100,000 in AWS Activate credits
+- [aws/containers-roadmap: AWS Containers Roadmap](https://github.com/aws/containers-roadmap) This is the public roadmap for AWS container services (ECS, ECR, Fargate, and EKS).

 ## Blogs
 - [Jayendra's Blog🌟🌟](https://jayendrapatil.com/)